 Banks should refuse to enter into a correspondent relationship with a "shell bank" (i.e. a bank which is incorporated in a country where it has no physical presence and is unaffiliated to any regulated financial group).
 Shell banks are not permitted to operate in India.
 Banks should also guard against establishing relationships with respondent foreign financial institutions that permit their accounts to be used by shell banks.
+Before establishing correspondent relationship with any foreign institution, banks should take appropriate measures to satisfy themselves that the foreign respondent institution does not permit its accounts to be used by shell banks.
 Banks should be extremely cautious while continuing relationships with respondent banks located in countries with poor KYC standards and countries identified as 'non-cooperative' in the fight against money laundering and terrorist financing.
 Banks should ensure that their respondent banks have anti money laundering policies and procedures in place and apply enhanced 'due diligence' procedures for transactions carried out through the correspondent accounts.

-2.13 Wire Transfer
+Wire Transfer

-Banks use wire transfers as an expeditious method for transferring funds between bank accounts.
+- 2.13 Banks use wire transfers as an expeditious method for transferring funds between bank accounts.
 Wire transfers include transactions occurring within the national boundaries of a country or from one country to another.
-As wire transfers do not involve actual movement of currency, they are considered as a rapid and secure method for transferring value from one location to another.

-i) The salient features of a wire transfer transaction are as under:

-a) Wire transfer is a transaction carried out on behalf of an originator person (both natural and legal) through a bank by electronic means with a view to making an amount of money available to a beneficiary person at a bank.
-The originator and the beneficiary may be the same person.

-b) Cross-border transfer means any wire transfer where the originator and the beneficiary bank or financial institutions are located in different countries.
-It may include any chain of wire transfers that has at least one cross-border element.

-c) Domestic wire transfer means any wire transfer where the originator and receiver are located in the same country.
-It may also include a chain of wire transfers that takes place entirely within the borders of a single country even though the system used to effect the wire transfer may be located in another country.

-d) The originator is the account holder, or where there is no account, the person (natural or legal) that places the order with the bank to perform the wire transfer.

-ii) Wire transfer is an instantaneous and most preferred route for transfer of funds across the globe and hence, there is a need for preventing terrorists and other criminals from having unfettered access to wire transfers for moving their funds and for detecting any misuse when it occurs.
+As wire transfers do not involve actual movement of currency, they are considered as a rapid and secure method for transferring value from one location to another. - i) The salient features of a wire transfer transaction are as under: - a) Wire transfer is a transaction carried out on behalf of an originator person (both natural and legal) through a bank by electronic means with a view to making an amount of money available to a beneficiary person at a bank.
+The originator and the beneficiary may be the same person. - b) Cross-border transfer means any wire transfer where the originator and the beneficiary bank or financial institutions are located in different countries.
+It may include any chain of wire transfers that has at least one cross-border element. - c) Domestic wire transfer means any wire transfer where the originator and receiver are located in the same country.
+It may also include a chain of wire transfers that takes place entirely within the borders of a single country even though the system used to effect the wire transfer may be located in another country. - d) The originator is the account holder, or where there is no account, the person (natural or legal) that places the order with the bank to perform the wire transfer. - ii) Wire transfer is an instantaneous and most preferred route for transfer of funds across the globe and hence, there is a need for preventing terrorists and other criminals from having unfettered access to wire transfers for moving their funds and for detecting any misuse when it occurs.
 This can be achieved if basic information on the originator of wire transfers is immediately available to appropriate law enforcement and/or prosecutorial authorities in order to assist them in detecting, investigating, prosecuting terrorists or other criminals and tracing their assets.
 The information can be used by Financial Intelligence Unit - India (FIU-IND) for analysing suspicious or unusual activity and disseminating it as necessary.
 The originator information can also be put to use by the beneficiary bank to facilitate identification and reporting of suspicious transactions to FIU-IND.
 Owing to the potential terrorist financing threat posed by small wire transfers, the objective is to be in a position to trace all wire transfers with minimum threshold limits.
 Accordingly, banks must ensure that all wire transfers are accompanied by the following information: